Franco Merli: Career

 Perhaps surprisingly it wasn't about nudity or the degrading things he and the other actors playing the victims had to undergo in front of the camera but occurred during the scene where Merli is chosen as having the most beautiful rear.
 The scene calls for Franco to be shot as a "reward" for having won the contest.
 Reportedly the youngster suddenly went berserk when the gun was put to his head, throwing the scene.
 Manni says that it took quite some time to calm Merli down again and persuade him to go through with the shot as planned.

 According to this source, Merli also was troubled by rumours on the set that he was homosexual.
 He supposedly was teased by his peers because of that and consequently was on the edge during most of the shooting.
 Whether this is true is debatable since no other source for this fact seems to exist.

-In 1976, Franco Merli appeared on-screen as Fernando, the son of Nino Manfredi, who earns his money as a transvestite prostitute in Down and Dirty.
+In 1976, Merli appeared on-screen as Fernando, the son of Nino Manfredi, who earns his money as a transvestite prostitute in Down and Dirty.
 This social satire by Italian director Ettore Scola was also (but for a small part in the 1979 film Il malato immaginario) Franco Merli's swan song as an actor.
 It is probable that he secured the role of Fernando thanks to his connection with Pasolini, since the director was not only a friend of Scola but was to write a foreword to the film.
 However, Pasolini was murdered before this came to pass.